-Rebecca Anzel joined the Capitol News Illinois reporting team on Jan.
-7.
+Rebecca Anzel joined the Capitol News Illinois reporting team in January 2019.

 She previously reported as an intern from the Chicago Daily Law Bulletin’s Statehouse bureau, were she covered legislative efforts, committee hearings, courts and lawmakers for Illinois’ legal community.

 Anzel said the opportunity to work for an organization addressing a growing need for statehouse coverage is thrilling.